 - Any other factors the court determines are relevant in each case, the court shall order the non-custodial parent to pay his or her pro rata share of the basic child support obligation, and may order the non-custodial parent to pay an amount pursuant to paragraph (e) of this subdivision.

-If you feel you have an exception that needs to be heard or argued to convince the court as to what support amount is “just and proper” under the circumstances, you should consult with an attorney, and ask them to advocate for you in court.
+- If you feel you have an exception that needs to be heard or argued to convince the court as to what support amount is “just and proper” under the circumstances, you should consult with a child custody attorney, and ask them to advocate for you in court.

-Levoritz Law Group can help families going through a divorce navigate the system as well as manage the child support process.
+Levoritz Law Firm can help families going through a divorce navigate the system as well as manage the child support process.
 For more information, make an appointment for a free consultation or call us at (718) 942-4004.